Urologic cancers affect the organs and structures of the male and female urinary system and the male reproductive system.

 - Ultrasound: uses sound waves to create a picture of the internal organs

 - Blood tests: to check for increased blood levels of certain proteins

 The specific treatment for urologic cancer will vary depending on the particular type of urologic cancer you have.
 However, it may include:

 - Radiation therapy

-Learn MorePatients with testicular cancer are treated through the Genitourinary Cancer Program, where leading oncologists, surgeons, radiation oncologists, radiologists, and pathologists provide state-of-the-art diagnosis and treatment.
+Genitourinary Cancer ProgramReceive world-renown care from leading oncologists, urological surgeons, radiation oncologists, radiologists, and pathologists, who provide state-of-the-art diagnosis and management for urologic cancer.